 - car servicing

-What does stage 4 lockdown mean for car servicing & repairs?
+What do the eased restrictions mean for car servicing & repairs?

 With the second wave of COVID-19 well and truly impacting Melbourne, the city has gone into complete lockdown in order to control the spread.